NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 # Provisioning {#provisioning}

-yorgos: I have attached the relevant feedback here but the section needs work.
+This section discusses the communication between a dry-run DNSSEC zone and the parent domain and the procedures that need to be in place in order for the parent to publish a dry-run DS record for the delegation.
+Most of the burden falls with the parent zone since they have to understand the delegation's intent for use of dry-run DNSSEC.
+If the parent does not accept DS records, they need to provide a means so that the child can mark the DNSKEY(s) as dry-run DNSSEC.
+This can be achieved either by a flag on the parent's interface, or their willingness to accept and inspect DS records that accompany DNSKEYs for use of the DRY-RUN DS Type Digest Algorithm.
+The case of CDS/CDNSKEY is discussed below.

+One issue in the single timeline is that the DS record will have variable length RDATA for the single defined DS Digest Type Algorithm and that could trigger parsing errors on the registrars.
+This is the main reason for the multiple timeline existence.
+This is something that could be addressed by the registrars and allow for the single timeline.

 ## Feedback from IETF 113

 **Note to the RFC Editor**: please remove this entire section before publication.

+This is addressed feedback as a result of IETF 113.
+We keep it here for future reference while the document is advancing.

 ### Registry supports only fixed sized hashes per hash algorithm

 - Feedback from Gavin from CentralNic.

-- We could also have a dry-run hash algorithm per DS algorithm.
+- We could also have a dry-run hash algorithm per DS algorithm; this is presented in (#signaling).

-  - disadvantage burn hash algorithms twice as fast
+- Disadvantage burn hash algorithms twice as fast.

 - Registries could also just change this rule for dry-run.